aiishaan/webServer/README.md

 ## Files

-- `WebServer.java`: Contains the logic for initializing the server, accepting client connections, and managing worker threads.
+- `WebServer.java`: Contains the logic for initializing the server, accepting client connections, and managing worker threads

 ## Usage